afunnydev/tinysociety/content/articles/2018-11-30-tiny-house-laws-in-the-united-stats.md

 listing:
   title: Tiny House Laws in the United States
   description: >-
-    The following information on tiny house laws in the United States should be perceived as guidelines for understanding how tiny house-friendly a particular state is, as regulations and codes are actively changing
+    The following information on tiny house laws in the United States should be perceived as guidelines for understanding how tiny house-friendly a particular state is, as regulations and codes are actively changing.
   image: /img/tiny-house-laws-by-state-square.jpg
 likes: '50'
 categories: